RCRamsey/map698-redlining-wealth-health-lexington/README.md

 ## Part III.
 Proposed Visuals
 ### Mockup WireFrame 1
 ![GeoPandas](graphics/wireframe_proposal1.jpg)
+**Figure 1.** Mockup wireframe 1st proposal for project's html look and feel with user interaction buttons labeled.

+A similar project to reference was 673 4-5.

 ### Visual 1
 Timeline of images from papers or hisotric jounral article map depictions.
 Articales of interest: